 As a teacher, a mother and an advocate for Body Safety Education both at home and at school, I am very proud and very loud about the work I do.
 As we know from recent media reports, many children have been and are silent victims of sexual abuse.
-In 2014 this needs to change.
+This needs to change.
 Our children need to be loud and proud that they are educated in Body Safety.
 This sends a very clear message to sex offenders that children today are empowered and know to tell!

 Here are 12 important skills your child will learn when educated in Body Safety.

 1. Your child will learn the correct names for their body parts including their genitals.

 2. Your child will learn that their ‘private parts’ are those under their swimsuit.
 (The mouth is a private part too.)

 3. Your child will learn about safe and unsafe touch.